saghul/evergreen/docs/api.rst

-.. module:: flubber
+.. module:: evergreen

 API documentation
 =================

-Documentation for the modules composing the public API for flubber.
+Documentation for the modules composing the public API for Evergreen.

 Modules